openplanet-nl/nadeoapi-docs/docs/meet/challenges/map-records.md

 **Remarks**:

 - Note that challenges are different from competitions - challenges are separate leaderboard structures that can be part of a competition (for example in the form of a qualifying session).
-- Typically challenges are used for qualifiers in larger competitions - the relevant `challengeId` can be retrieved using the [competition rounds endpoint](/meet/competitions/rounds).
+- Typically, challenges are used for qualifiers in larger competitions - the relevant `challengeId` can be retrieved using the [competition rounds endpoint](/meet/competitions/rounds).
 - This endpoint can be very similar to the [challenge leaderboard endpoint](/meet/challenges/leaderboard) - with the difference that you can retrieve map-specific rankings instead of the overall leaderboard.

 ---